ibad-cs/Hospital-Website/README.md

 ## PS

 This project is the work of 3 university of students.
-I myself have contributed to this project by implementing the back-end side.
+I myself have contributed to this project by implementing the back-end aspect of the application.